valuhaka/dass21_fi/README.md

   - estimation of the number of factors
   - residual matrices after the 3+1 bifactor solution
   - other visualisations

+### < attritionAnalyses.R >

+- Takes < fullData.Rdata >.
+- Defines attrition as missing the 2022 questionnaire.
+- Transforms the education, marital status and SES variables.
+- Produces attrition tables using < attritionTable.R > from subscripts.
+- Outputs it in nice_table format.

 ## 4. Producing normative data

 ## 5. Subscripts

+### < attritionTable.R >

+- Contains two functions.
+  1. addRelativePortion(x)
+    - Writes the relative portion of cases after a value.
+    - Required by the function below.
+  3. makeAttrTable(data, contBool, attrition)
+    - Takes a data frame and two index vectors.
+      - "data" contains demographic variables of the subjects.
+      - "contBool" defines which columns in the data are continuous.
+      - "attrition" defines which subjects fell to attrition between 2017 and 2022.
+    - Outputs an attrition table in data.frame format.

 <div style="text-align: center;">